Knokke Off

 Knokke Off (High Tides) is a Belgian fictional television series created by Anthony Van Biervliet that first aired in 2023.
 It tells the story of a group of young people and their parents who spend their summer in the Belgian coastal town of Knokke.

 The show is a Flemish-Dutch coproduction.
 It was first made available in Belgium on the public broadcaster VRT's streaming platform VRT MAX and in the Netherlands on Netflix.
 Knokke Off was highly successful, drawing a large viewership in both countries.

 Internationally, the series is also known as High Tides.
 A second season was announced in December 2023 and released on 21 March 2025.
+The third season was released on 3 April 2026 on VRT MAX.

 Synopsis

 A young couple in their early twenties, Louise Basteyns (Pommelien Thijs) and Alexandre "Alex" Vandael (Willem De Schryver), experience a carefree summer with their friends in the chic town of Knokke on the Belgian coast.
 Despite their opulent lifestyle and extravagant parties, the pressure from their wealthy families to meet high expectations looms over them.

 As the summer unfolds, the facade begins to crack for everyone involved.
 Louise grapples with her bipolar disorder, questioning the necessity of the mood-regulating pills she takes.
 Alex, often short-tempered, wrestles with his own demons, determined not to follow in his father Patrick's (Geert Van Rampelberg) footsteps after his affair with his wife Eleanore (Ruth Bequaert)'s, best friend Christine (Jasmine Sendar).
-Christine owns an art gallery and is mother to Margaux (Ayana Doucouré) who is Louisa's friend.
+Christine owns an art gallery and is mother to Margaux (Ayana Doucouré) who is Louise's friend.
 Knokke, a fashionable coastal town, reveals itself to be a snake's nest of hidden secrets.

 Into this tumultuous world enters Daan (Eliyha Altena) and his mother Melissa (Anna Drijver) from the Dutch city of Breda.
 Spending their summer near Knokke in Cadzand, their presence turns everything upside down.
 The search for truth intensifies as the masks worn by everyone begin to unravel.